-The thought of making my own French bread always seemed daunting to me, but she insisted that it was really very simple.
+The thought of making my own French bread always seemed daunting to me, but this bread baking cousin insisted that it was really very easy.
 So, I bravely asked her for the recipe and determined to make it myself.
-And of course she was right, it really is quite simple!
+And of course she was right, it really was surprisingly simple to make!

 Try it yourself- you’ll love how easy it is to feel like Martha Stewart! 🙂

-Classic French Bread
+Easy Homemade French Bread

-1/2 c. lukewarm water
+- 1/2 cup lukewarm water

-2 Tbsp. yeast
+- 2 Tbsp. yeast

-1 Tbsp. sugar
+- 1 Tbsp. sugar

-2 c. hot water
+- 2 cups hot water

-1 Tbsp. shortening
+- 1 Tbsp. shortening

-1 Tbsp. salt
+- 1 Tbsp. salt

-1. Mix ½ c. water, yeast and sugar.
+Mix ½ c. water, yeast and sugar.
 Set aside.

-2. Add shortening and salt to 2 c. hot water; cool until lukewarm.
+Add shortening and salt to 2 c. hot water; cool until lukewarm.
 Add yeast mixture then gradually add flour until soft dough.

 Knead until smooth, about 10 to 12 minutes.
 (I use my Bosch mixer to do this.)

 Place in greased bowl, cover with damp cloth, let rise until doubled.

 Divide in half.
 Grease a baking sheet and sprinkle with cornmeal.

 Shape loaves into narrow rolls, the length of the sheet.
 Slash top several times with sharp knife.
 (I do this about 4 different spots across the loaf.)

 Brush with egg white/water mixture.

 Let rise until double.

 Bake at 375° for 30 minutes or until lightly browned, brushing with egg white/water mixture after 15 minutes of baking.